aaron-human/fluffy-tribble/doc/physics.md

 linear_position += linear_velocity * dt
 ```

-The above is known as "Semi-implicit Euler Integration", and it's generally what games use as its fast and reasonably effective.
+The above is known as "Semi-Implicit Euler Integration", and it's generally what games use as its fast and reasonably effective.
 There are much more accurate ways to do this, but it's possible to get a "good-enough looking" simulation without them.

 Though, for this physics engine, the the collision response is baked into the velocity and position.
 So it's more like: